Community Building

 And Externally:

-Remember listening is also a part of clear communication
+Remember listening is also a part of clear communication.

-Questions
+❓ Questions

 3. Connection Building

-Connection to people, an organisation, or idea comes before trust.
+Connection to people, an organisation, or an idea comes before trust.
 This happens person to person and at a human scale.

 Connection is also how people maintain trust between each other and this works best through face to face time spent together and shared experience.
 Connection can also be the practical links between circles and out to the wider world.